 - Dry roasted peanuts

 - For the Hot Fudge Sauce (makes 2 cups):

 - pinch of salt

 - 1/4 cup butter

 - 2 teaspoons vanilla

-- Heat a medium-sized, heavy-bottomed saucepan over medium-high heat then add the chocolate, heavy cream, corn syrup, brown sugar, cocoa powder, and salt.
+- For the Hot Fudge Sauce: Heat a medium-sized, heavy-bottomed saucepan over medium-high heat then add the chocolate, heavy cream, corn syrup, brown sugar, cocoa powder, and salt.
 Bring to a bubble while stirring constantly then turn heat down to medium-low and simmer while stirring for 5 minutes.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.